Funding Sources for Mental Health

 7. Title VIII—Impact Aid

 Beyond federal funding, there are many available grants for mental health and wellness resources in schools.
 Whether utilizing a grant to invest in a solution or leveraging several funding sources to support your community goals, your district’s grant manager or federal funding specialist can help you navigate the available options.
-Below are a few suggestions to explore available mental health and wellness grants in 2023:
+Below are a few suggestions to explore available mental health and wellness grants:

 1. Greenlights Grant Initiative: The Greenlights Grant Initiative is focused on raising awareness about school safety grants, equipping school districts with resources and tools for successful applications, and ensuring continuous and more equitable federal funding for school safety.